OpenZeppelin/openzeppelin-labs/upgradeability_using_generic_eternal_storage/readme.md

 The `OwnedUpgradeabilityProxy` combines proxy, upgradeability and ownable functionalities restricting version upgrade functions to be accessible just from the declared proxy owner.

-`TokenProxy` is the contract that will delegate calls to specific implementations of the ERC20 token behavior.
-These behaviors are the code that can be upgraded by the token developer (e.g. `Token_V0` and `Token_V1`). `TokenProxy` extends from `OwnedUpgradeabilityProxy` (which in turn extends from `UpgradeabilityStorage` and `UpgradeabilityOwnerStorage`), and then from the `EternalStorage` contract.
+`EternalStorageProxy` is the contract that will delegate calls to specific implementations of the ERC20 token behavior.
+These behaviors are the code that can be upgraded by the token developer (e.g. `Token_V0` and `Token_V1`).
+`EternalStorageProxy` extends from `OwnedUpgradeabilityProxy` (which in turn extends from `UpgradeabilityStorage` and `UpgradeabilityOwnerStorage`), and then from the `EternalStorage` contract.
 Notice that inheritance order needs to be the same as the one in `OwnedUpgradeabilityStorage`, to respect storage structure (given we are using `delegatecall`).